HenriVDD/henrivdd.github.io/index.md

 :   Attending the computational Summer school on Modeling Social and collective behavior [COSMOS](https://cosmos-konstanz.github.io/about/).

 **2021**
-:   Scientific mediation among high school students with the association [Declics](https://www.cerclefser.org/fr/declics/).
-An associaton that promotes dialogue between researchers and high school students to create interest in the construction of knowledge.
+:   Scientific mediation among high school students with the association [Declics](https://www.cerclefser.org/fr/declics/), that promotes dialogue between researchers and high school students to create interest in the construction of knowledge.

 Hobbies
 --------------------